-Schumer, Roberts react to death of Justice Ruth Bader Ginsburg
+McConnell says Senate will move to confirm Ginsburg replacement

 “Justice Ginsburg’s dying wish was that her seat would not be filled until a new president is installed,” Rep. Maxine Waters (D-Calif.) wrote on Twitter.
 “Senate Democrats, do not back down.
 You have a tough fight ahead but our future is on the line!
 No SCOTUS appointment before the election!!!

-Trump, rallying in Minn., appears to be unaware of Ginsburg news
+Trump, rallying in Minn., appeared to be unaware of Ginsburg news

 One person remained apparently unaware of the news of Ginsburg’s death: President Trump.

-He was in the middle of a “Make America Great Again” rally in Bemidji, Minn., when NPR sent out an alert at 7:29 p.m.
+He was in the middle of a rally in Bemidji, Minn., when NPR sent out an alert at 7:29 p.m.
 Eastern time.

-As the news quickly spread of Ginsburg’s death across the world, Trump was giving a characteristically unscripted speech onstage, re-litigating the 2016 election and mocking Hillary Clinton.
+As the news quickly spread of Ginsburg’s death, Trump was giving a characteristically unscripted speech onstage, re-litigating the 2016 election and mocking Hillary Clinton.
 For at least an hour, he touched on just about every topic except the Supreme Court: He bragged about not needing to use a teleprompter and about how he could be home “living a life of luxury” but instead was working for the American people.
 He mocked Joe Biden and Kamala D. Harris, at one point spending a minute pondering the pronunciation of her name.

 “You’re getting a very unique speech tonight,” Trump said.